Our classroom training provides you the opportunity to interact with instructors and benefit from face-to-face instruction.

 Key Account Plans – Using these important tools to help build and maintain successful accounts.
-These help; identify strategic clients and accounts, track revenue against target, define strategy and targets, identify risks and implement corrective action where required.
+This helps; identify strategic clients and accounts, track revenue against a target, define strategy and targets, identify risks, and implement corrective action where required.
 This section includes pan templates and a chance to practice understanding.

 Summary Activity – Bringing it all together and establishing knowledge retention.

 Learning Logs and Action Planning – Setting actions for further development.

 This course is highly interactive and contains exercises and activities to help keep you engaged and to ensure learning is embedded.